hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/ChIPseeker_functional_analysis.md

 * Downstream (defined as the downstream of gene end)
 * Intergenic

-One thing we **don't have is gene symbols** listed in table, but we can fetch them using **Biomart** and add them to the table before we write to file.
+One thing we **don't have is gene symbols** listed in table, but we can fetch them using **`annotables`** and add them to the data frame before we write to file.
 This makes it easier to browse through the results.

 ```
 # Get entrez gene Ids